-Individuals who may need a bone-marrow transplant
+Individuals transplants may need bone-marrow transplants

 The purpose of this credit is achieved in a fiscally effective manner.

 36. Educational Expenses Incurred for Degree Related to Law Enforcement

 A credit is allowed certain law enforcement officers and employees of the Department of Public Safety and Corrections for certain educational expenses incurred in pursuit of an undergraduate degree related to law enforcement.
 The amount of credit allowed in a tax year is equal to the lesser of the tax due, the amount of the qualifying educational expenses, or \$750.